See a list of Auto Body Programs by Clicking Here!

 - Drivetrain Systems – gears, hydraulics, transmissions, transaxles, differentials, instrumentation, diagnostics, and drivetrains

-In addition to core mechanical and electrical knowledge, students in a formalized trade school or college will learn about safety in the shop, materials, methods, procedures, regulations, terminology, and business practices in the automotive industry.
+In addition to core mechanical and electrical knowledge, a student in a formalized trade school or college will learn about safety in the shop, materials, methods, procedures, regulations, terminology, and business practices in the automotive industry.
 Equipping students with the basics along with higher-level knowledge about the industry prepares you for a variety of work environments across a number of sectors.

 Continuing education or additional certifications can be earned after degree completion in auto body.
-Organizations such as ASE (Automotive Service Excellence) or I-CAR (Inter-Industry Conference on Auto Collision Repair) provide additional training and professional certificates for auto body professionals.
+Organizations such as ASE (Automotive Service Excellence) or I-CAR (Inter-Industry Conference on Auto Collision Repair) provide additional training and professional certificates for auto body shop professionals.
 Additional training and certification may be important for some techs to upskill, create upward mobility in a shop, and to increase pay as skills and experience grow.

 One and two year programs are available a community college, trade school, vocational college, and career school.
 Such colleges provide the education and practical experience necessary to enter an auto repair facility and seek supervised labor.
 Individuals having recently graduated from a program will work with experienced professionals in order to apply learned techniques as well as glean techniques and methods not available or covered through one's course of study.

 A program in auto body, collision and repair may include the successful completion of accredited courses in any number of the following:

 - Rust Repair

 - Autobody Restoration

 Schools Other Students Requested Information From:

 Individuals will seek employment at various auto repair centers that specialize in collision repair and refinishing or similar facilities where such specialty work may take place.
 Individuals with an education in auto repair are more likely to find gainful employment and be hired than those seeking training on the job, though both are possible routes for employment.